RichardDooling/Entertainment_Law/Representation/Representation.md

 But the *Wachs* court explained the music-manager exception this way:

 > A recording contract is an employment contract of a different nature from those in common usage in the industry involving personal services.
 The purpose of the contract is to produce a permanent and repayable showcase of the talents of the artist.
 In the recording industry, many successful artists retain personal managers to act as their intermediaries, and negotiations for a recording contract are commonly conducted by a personal manager, not a talent agent.
 Personal managers frequently contribute financial support for the living and business expenses of entertainers.
-They may act as a conduit between the artist and the recording company, offering suggestions about the use of the artist or the level of effort which the recording company is expending on behalf of the artist . . . .
-However, the problems of attempting to license or otherwise regulate this activity arise from the ambiguities, intangibles and imprecisions of the activity . . . .
-The majority of the Commission concluded that the industry would be best served by resolving these ambiguities on the side of preserving the exemption of this activity from the requirements of licensure." . . . .
-On the commission's recommendation, the exemption for those who procure recording contracts became permanent.
+They may act as a conduit between the artist and the recording company, offering suggestions about the use of the artist or the level of effort which the recording company is expending on behalf of the artist.&hellip; However, the problems of attempting to license or otherwise regulate this activity arise from the ambiguities, intangibles and imprecisions of the activity.&hellip; The majority of the Commission concluded that the industry would be best served by resolving these ambiguities on the side of preserving the exemption of this activity from the requirements of licensure".&hellip; On the commission's recommendation, the exemption for those who procure recording contracts became permanent.

 > [*Wachs v.
 Curry,*](http://scholar.google.co.uk/scholar_case?case=5228204368502171794) (Cal.Ct.App.
 1993).

 Many Hollywood talent managers don't buy this distinction and the regulations remain extremely controversial. *See, e.g.:*

 * [Actors Union Introduces Voluntary Regulation of Talent Managers](http://www.hollywoodreporter.com/thr-esq/sag-aftra-introduces-voluntary-regulation-685773)
 * [Did the California Labor Commissioner Just Shake Up the Music Industry?](http://www.hollywoodreporter.com/thr-esq/did-california-labor-commissioner-just-724960)